 The validity of the shares of common stock offered hereby is being passed upon for us by DLA Piper LLP (US).
-Vinson & Elkins L.L.P. is rendering an opinion with respect to certain federal income tax matters relating to us.
+The statements under the caption "Material U.S. Federal Income Tax Considerations" in the prospectus accompanying this prospectus supplement as they relate to U.S. federal income tax matters have been reviewed by Vinson & Elkins LLP, which has opined as to certain federal income tax matters relating to the Company.
 Certain legal matters in connection with this offering will be passed upon for the sales agents by Baker Botts L.L.P.